 4 Simple Tips to Get Your Kids Eat Veggies

 Give yourself a break, sometimes if it’s your first time parenting, whether you’re a new mom or a new dad.
 As the struggle arises, you end up bringing your kids to fast food restaurants to eat fast food, which is a big no-no for their health.
-If you feel like you always lose at fast food vs. veggies battle, you need these four backup simple tips to get your kids eat healthy vegetables.
-Implementing a healthy meal plan for your children is no rocket science, you don’t have to be a nutritionist just to get started.
-There are some easy and simple tips that you can follow, at this point let us review some of them:
+If you feel like you always lose at fast food vs. veggies battle, you need these four backup simple tips to get your kids to eat healthy vegetables.
+Implementing a healthy meal plan for your children is no rocket science; you don’t have to be a nutritionist just to get started.
+There are some easy and simple tips that you can follow; at this point, let us review some of them:

 1. Plan in advance

 You probably have tried steaming spinach with lettuce and place them on a plate, and your kid goes, “I don’t want that, put it away, mom.”
-Parent’s common response will be “Eat it or no more visits on the playground.”
-Instead of pushing your kid to eat it, just encourage them to do it.
-Kids’ minds are always on the move and creative.
+The parent’s common response will be “Eat it or no more visits on the playground.”
+Instead of pushing your kid to eat it, encourage them to do it.
+Kids’ minds are always on the move and create.
 So, take the time to get into your kid’s head and act like them.
 If you were in their shoes, how would you like a vegetable to placed on your plate?
-Do you like them to all plain and green?
+Do you like them all plain and green?
 Or you’d like other colors on it?

-When you plan ahead, you’d be less prone to grab drive-through fast food meals.
+When you plan, you’d be less prone to grab drive-through fast-food meals.
 Take time to plan and make sure you shop for fresh vegetables.
 Fresh veggies always contain most of the nutrients and vitamins that could boost your kid’s overall health.
 Whole grains can also be an excellent source of beneficial fiber, include it on your shopping list.
 So, take your time mommies- plan and have an excellent breakfast!

 2. Offer choices that are acceptable to you

 Don’t force them to finish it all.
-Most likely they won’t leave the dining table with a clean plate.
-There will always be leftovers, whatever you feel of the day- don’t push them to eat it all.
-Since there’s a huge tendency that they will hate eating veggies and fruits all at once.
-That’s a contrary to what you are trying to advocate.
-What’s important is that they have eaten some of it and they get some nutritious juice out of it.
+Most likely, they won’t leave the dining table with a clean plate.
+There will always be leftovers, whatever you feel of the day- don’t push them to eat it all since there’s a huge tendency that they will hate eating veggies and fruits all at once.
+That’s contrary to what you are trying to advocate.
+What’s important is that they have eaten some of it, and they get some nutritious juice out of it.

 3. Reward their little achievements

 Get their dream toy or buy them a stuffed toy to surprise them.
-Kids love surprises as old people do, make sure you do it a lot to them.
-It makes your “get my kids eat veggies” scheme a lot easier to get.
+Kids love surprises as older adults do; make sure you do it a lot to them.
+It makes your “get my kids to eat veggies” scheme a lot easier to get.
 It does not have to be expensive, but we encourage you to involve your kids in various activities like “Whoever finishes the applied smoothie first get a $5 bill reward”.
 Think of recreational activities- there are lots of them in the corner.
-You just have to take a space in your heart and reward your little people’s achievements.
+You have to take space in your heart and reward your little people’s achievements.